Publicist: Skills used

 Publicists are usually skilled writers, as well as motivated to promote individuals.
 Furthermore, publicists need to be able to handle the stress associated with crisis.
 For example, if a client is arrested for a DUI, they need to release press coverage with details explaining how the client will resolve the situation.
 In terms of education, publicists will often major in communications, journalism, or public relations in college.
 When starting out as a publicist, one will have to work their way up in regards to position.
 Usually, it is helpful that aspiring publicists intern at a public relations firm while at college to gain experience.
-Schools that offer communication and public relations degrees consist of Ashford University, Colorado Technical University, Seton Hall University, American University, and the University of Florida.

 Publicists in the Hollywood industry

 Hollywood publicists create and manage relationships between film stars and the array of other media channels through which the identities of stars are circulated.
 Stars have a dual relationship with publicity, for they publicize films but also, and importantly in the freelance market, have an interest in self publicity.
 It is for the latter reason that while many stars continue to regard managers as an optional luxury, today the majority of stars in Hollywood hire publicists to manage their media visibility.
 In other words, celebrities hire publicists who will be able to get their name out to the public preferably in a positive light.

 Compared to channels of paid advertising, publicity generates exposure which is relatively "free".
 Publicity is at work whenever stars make personal appearances at press conferences or film premieres, give television interviews, are displayed on magazine covers, or allow the press to cover a private event.
 Independent publicists include Hollywood stars and studios as their clients, alongside corporations and individuals from the worlds of entertainment, sports, finance, technology, retailing, and other business sectors.

-The role of a publicist in Hollywood has changed and has become more challenging in recent years.
+The role of a publicist in Hollywood has changed in recent years.
 With the enormous increase of entertainment news outlets such as Perez Hilton, TMZ, and Page Six, it has become much more difficult for publicists to control negative stories.
-Publicists must also work much harder to keep some of their star clients relevant in the media with the entertainment options in Hollywood continuously growing.
+Publicists must also work harder to keep their star clients relevant in the media with entertainment options in Hollywood continuously growing.
 Even booking a star for an interview or on a television talk show has become a challenging task, because if something goes awry, the publicist and the star could both be highly criticized by the media.